 Idiom for the day is a great way to involve students in learning how figurative language works.
 Having seasonal idioms may make it more relevant to the students’ learning.
+These graphic organizers work great for independent work time.

 What is an idiom?

 An idiom is a common expression that means something different than its literal meaning.
 For example, you hit the nail on the head means you are correct.
 Idioms allow people to say things in a more interesting way.
 Instead of wishing someone good luck you might say, “Break a leg.”
 We hear idioms in the media.
 Often times, writers use idioms to draw readers in.
 Understanding and practicing idioms will help students build their vocabulary and inferencing skills.
+Students will also be able to apply using idioms in their conversations.

 Idiom for the day routines